PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-Genome-Binning-Pipeline.md

 - Clone the Genome-Binning-Pipeline directory.
 - Download and unpack the databases for CheckM (<2GB) and GTDB (~28GB).
 Specify paths to each database in `config.yaml`.
 - Include all input HiFi fasta files (`SAMPLE.fasta`) and contig fasta files (`SAMPLE.contigs.fasta`) in the `inputs/` folder.
 These can be files or symlinks.
 - Edit sample names in `Sample-Config.yaml` configuration file in `configs/` for your project.
-Check also the `tmpdir` argument under `checkm` to ensure a valid directory is used.
+- Check that the `tmpdir` argument is set correctly in `config.yaml`.
+The default is `/scratch`.
 - Execute snakemake using the general commands below:
 ```
 snakemake --snakefile Snakefile-genomebinning --configfile configs/Sample-Config.yaml --use-conda [additional arguments for local/HPC execution]